dothedada/filemakerrrr/README.md

 ### EN

 Quickly create files, compress and decompress text strings directly from the browser.
 It uses Huffman encoding in asynchronous operations that don't block runtime, with a simple interface and support for Unicode BMP (Basic Multilingual Plane).
-Download from NPM and you’re ready to go, no dependencies.
+Download from NPM and you’re ready to go, fully typed and no dependencies.

 #### Quick Start

 SUPA-F\*CKING-FAST!!!
-(Descarga automaticamente el archivo con el texto comprimido)
+(Automatically downloads the file with the compressed string)

 ```javascript
 import { Filemakerrrr } from 'filemakerrrr';